CloudUnder/php-string-plus/README.md

 `StrPlus::replace_control_chars($replace, $string)`

-Replaces non-printable control characters.
+Replaces non-printable control characters in `$string` with `$replace`.

 `StrPlus::single_line($string)`

 Converts a multi-line text to a text without line breaks or other non-printable characters.
-Multi-spaces are reduces to one space.
+Multiple successive spaces are reduced to one sinle space.

 `StrPlus::function html_to_single_line_text($string)`